CiscoDevNet/node-sparkbot-samples/docs/README.md

-# How to Guide: run your Cisco Spark Bot locally
+# How to Guide: run your Cisco Spark Bot

-This guide details how to have your local bot (ie, running on a dev machine or a private network), talk to the Spark Cloud platform.
+This guide details how to run your bot locally  (ie, running on a dev machine or a private network), and make it talk with the Cisco Spark Cloud platform.
 1. Start you bot
 2. Check your bot is healthy
 3. Expose your bot
 4. Create a Spark Webhook

+Looking for a Cloud development environment, check the guide [code and debug on Cloud9](GuideToRunOnCloud9.md).

 ## Start you bot